sanito94/java-project/README.md

    That's how we start the back-end of our project through jar file.

+## Swagger
+After the back-end project is started, you can access the Swagger through this link ---> http://localhost:9090/swagger-ui/index.html

 ## There is a front-end part of the project